YipengHu/COMP0197/README.md

 >Term 2, Academic Year 2025-26

 ## 1. Development environment
 The module tutorials (see bellow) and coursework use Python, NumPy and an option between TensorFlow and PyTorch.
-The [Development environment](docs/dev.md) document contains details of the supported development environment, though it is not mandatory.
+The [development environment](docs/dev.md) document contains details of the supported development environment, though it is not mandatory.

 ## 2. Tutorials